mjordan/hocrify/README.md

 You will need to configure the following four variables at the top of the script:

 * `input_dir`: the path to the page images, organized by book or newspaper issue.
 * `output_dir`: where to save the output, including a copy of the input page image files.
 If left empty (`''`), the input_dir will be used.
+If the output directory doesn't exist, it will be created.
 * `page_image_extension`: the extension of the source page image file, without the leading period, e.g. `tif`.
 * `filename_segment_separator`: the character used to separate the page number from the rest of the page image file, e.g. the `-` that separates the `02` from `1948-11-12` in `1948-11-12-02.tif`.
 Does not need to be the same as the separator used in the non-page number part of the filename.
 It also doesn't matter what comes before the page number separator.
+* `generate_hocr`: set to `True` to generate hOCR from the page images, `False` to not generate it.
 * `generate_ocr`: set to `True` to extract the text from the hOCR, producing the equivalent of an OCR file with no line breaks.
+Set to `False` to not create OCR.
 * `log_file_path`: the path to your log file.
 * `source_language`: language of the source material.
 Common languages are 'eng', 'fre' and 'chi_sim'.
 Note that not all language packs may be installed on a given computer.
 Run `tesseract --list-langs` to see those installed.
 * `pytesseract.pytesseract.tesseract_cmd`: the full path to the Tesseract executable file.
 Whether this is necessary will depend on the computer the script is running on.